irace/irace.github.com/_posts/2015-05-20-glue-factories.md

 }
 {% endhighlight %}

-Rather than a separate factory class, could we simply give our object a new class method that returns a configured instance?
+Rather than a separate factory class, could we simply give our object a new class method or convenience initializer that returns a configured instance?
 Or configure our object’s constructor with shared instances using Swift default parameters?
 These approaches would help with testability but not portability.
 By breaking out a separate class, the authentication controller itself can now be moved into a framework, while the factory class stays specific to our application.[^1] The framework remains generic and oblivious to the existence of our application’s global accesors.

 Let’s assume that – despite how nice it’d be – that it isn’t practical at this point in time for us to rewrite our application to make it particularly easy to get rid of all of these `sharedInstance` accessors. <mark>Introducing a factory is an easy way to avoid reworking our application to go all-in on dependency injection, but still keep our class’s logic isolated and testable.</mark>